numerous-com/numerous-widgets/README.md

 - Node.js
 - npm

-To run the development server, run:
+To run the development server, from the `js` directory, run:

 ```sh
 npx vite
 ```

-To build the JavaScript code, run:
+To build the JavaScript code, from the `js` directory, run:

 ```sh
 npx vite build